-For inexplicable reasons, Adderall is one of the most prescribed medications.
+For countless reasons, Adderall is one of the most prescribed medications in the country.
 However, Adderall has a high potential for misuse.
 When you’re ready to quit, do you know how to get Adderall out of your system?
 Learn how without putting your physical and mental health in danger.

 Adderall addiction is on the rise among young adults.
 Over 116,000 people in rehab in 2012 were struggling with an addiction to amphetamines like Adderall.
 Another review of studies found that 17 percent of college students reported misusing stimulants, including Adderall.

 In 2012 alone, over 16 million prescriptions for amphetamines like Adderall were written.
 It’s impossible not to worry when you notice trends like people changing coffee for Adderall at the office and college students resourcing to Adderall to study and meet academic demands.
 From 2016 to 2017, the number of people aged 12 and older using amphetamines went from 12 million to 12.7 million, a 0.3% increase in as little as one year.

 When you look at the number of people misusing Adderall, from 2016 to 2017, the number of people increased by 700,000 new users.
 Since Adderall is so widely available, people take it with or without prescriptions.
 They may also try to crush the pills to snort or inject them to enhance the effects of the drug and intensify the drug.

 Adderall abuse numbers went up along with all other drug and alcohol abuse statistics as the COVID-19 pandemic raged on since 2020.
 If you are struggling with addiction, it is important to understand that there is help for you.

 How Long Does Adderall Stay in Your System?